Skip to content

 Here is the short version:

-- At the time of an adverse experience, the brain wired itself to survive and to make sense of what didn't make sense.
+At the time of an adverse experience, the brain wired itself to understand: how the world functions and how to survive when we are helpless, what we need to do to belong to it and be loved by our caretakers, and what we need to believe about ourselves to make sense of what didn't make sense.
 That emotional learning was adaptive then.
 Years later, in different conditions, it is no longer effective.

 Is EMDR for you?